Nightingale1997/Historical-Flavor-Expansion/README.md

 Baltic nations appear as governorates at game start.

 Estonia and Latvia now playable at game start.

+Circassia and Caucasian Imamate begins with the Caucasian war against russia.

 #### New Journal Entries: